-Note: The role of the Sonographer/Technologist may also be taken by the Physician or other qualified medical personnel, such as PA, NP or other delegated physician extender, if performing the scanning.
+Note: The role of the Sonographer/Technologist may also be taken by the Physician or other qualified medical personnel, such as PA, NP or other delegated physician extender PA or DO, if performing the scanning.
 General guidance on how to perform the VBF measurement envisioned by this Profile is provided in A.9, A.11, A.12, and A.13.
 Protocols used should be those provided by the manufacturer for a given system that have been validated for this Profile.

-Parameter/Actor Conforms (Y/N) Specification Staff Qualification (see Section A.2) Sonographer training specific to Following training in profile measurement techniques, each operator shall demonstrate ability to derive results, either in a calibrated flow phantom or in a combination of representative subjects and in an uncalibrated flow phantom, which agree with those obtained by a clinical trainer (See Assessment Procedure 4.3.2) for each model of US system used for QIBA VBF measurements at the site. this VBF Profile A clinical trainer's skill shall be consistently demonstrated using a calibrated flow phantom, such as specified in Section A.1, or other phantom used for annual QA assessments.
+Parameter/Actor Conforms (Y/N) Specification Staff Qualification (see Section A.2) Sonographer training specific to this VBF Profile Following training in profile measurement techniques, each operator shall demonstrate ability to derive results, either in a calibrated flow phantom or in a combination of representative subjects and in an uncalibrated flow phantom, that agree with those obtained by a clinical trainer (See Assessment Procedure 4.3.2) for each model of US system used for QIBA VBF measurements at the site.
+A clinical trainer's skill shall be consistently demonstrated using a calibrated flow phantom, such as specified in Section A.1, or other phantom used for annual QA assessments.
 (See Assessment Procedure 4.3.1) If the trainer has performed at least two volume flow clinical measurements a month over the year, that year's phantom measurements are not required.
 Subject Handling (see Section A.8) Patient Instructions For umbilical vein flow and hemodialysis AVF/grafts, no prior instructions are necessary.
 Image Data Acquisition (see Section A.9) Acquisition Protocol Shall select a protocol that has been previously prepared and validated for this purpose where the ultrasound system, probe, and imaging preset are specified by the manufacturer.
-Shall confirm the absence of color flow artifacts (e.g., motion artifacts such as flash or smear) that could affect the volume acquisitions.
-Artifacts Shall monitor or review the acquired images to ensure that velocities in the target vessel remain(ed) within the color flow scale range (no aliasing) during the 3D sweep, unless otherwise instructed by manufacturer guidelines.
+Artifacts Shall confirm the absence of color flow artifacts (e.g. motion artifacts such as flash or smear) that could affect the volume acquisitions.
+Shall monitor or review the acquired images to ensure that velocities in the target vessel remain(ed) within the color flow scale range (no aliasing) during the 3D sweep, unless otherwise instructed by manufacturer guidelines.
 Target Vessel Identification and Position Shall position the target vessel as directed by manufacturer guidelines including its position within the imaging volume such that the full extent of the target vessel cross section is covered and with a proper angle with respect to the transducer.
-Image Acquisition Shall verify for the selected system and probe that the target vessel lumen diameter,